 Last year (2010/11) was a record year for the organ donation team at the Trust with more organ donors than any other trust in the Midlands.
 More than 55 patients benefited from transplants Royal recognition for organ donation success from 17 deceased donors, representing a 90 per cent increase on 2009/10 (source www.blood.co.uk).

-BBS Granite Concepts Limited are proud to be associated with the Queen’s Medical Centre in Nottingham.
+BBS is proud to be associated with the Queen's Medical Centre in Nottingham.